hturnbull93/makers_notes/week_notes/week5.md

 I will move towards the **Read and write JavaScript syntax** goal by doing the following:

-- [ ] Attend the [Getting Visibility in JavaScript skills workshop]
 - [x] Attend the impromptu [Spies and Mocking in JavaScript skills workshop]

 ---